 Scarrington, with a population of less than 200, has a fairly even mix of retired, working and young people.
 There are sixty five houses, three working farms and two livery yards.

 While Scarrington does not have a pub, a shop or village school, the Church provides an important focus for lively village events and meetings.
 The village also boasts a unique heritage landmark, a pile of horseshoes that stand over 17 feet high!

 St John of Beverley is a 13th century, Grade I listed, Church in a conservation area.
-The Church does not have regular Sunday services but special well supported, family friendly, services are held throughout the year at Christmas, Easter and for Harvest Festivals, the dates of which are advertised on this website and the Church noticeboard.
+The Church is open every Wednesday morning and Saturday afternoon with a regular service at 9:00am when there is a 5th Sunday in a month.
+Special services are also held at Christmas, Easter and for Harvest Festivals, the dates of which are advertised on this website and the Church noticeboard.

 There are no records as to when the church was built, and there is no mention of it in the Domesday Book, but from the nailhead carvings on two pillars, and the wooden carving over the organ (picture in the gallery!), it is thought to be 13th or 14th Century.

 Why ‘St John of Beverley’?
 We know of only two other churches dedicated to this obscure saint the sister church at Whatton, and (curiously) ‘St Jean de Bievre’ in Brittany.
 John died at Beverley (Humberside) in AD 721, and was canonised in AD 1037, but he seems to have been popular in medieval times.
 Roger de Skerington, the first lord of the manor of Scarrington, was a brother of Sir Richard de Whatton, and may have dedicated Scarrington to the same patron saint which could date the surviving parts of the present building to around 1300.